CjSong97/tutorial-v2/content/ddk/check.md

 ##### Meta-data
 - `live` : describes the execution time of the check.
 This will be executed at run time.
 Other keywords are `onSave` and `onDemand`
 - `error` `YourConstraintName` : keyword `error` followed by your desired name for this constraint
-- "Class Check" : The category under which the error will be put when sorting the errors by category in the Error log
+- `"Class Check"` : The category under which the error will be put when sorting the errors by category in the Error log
 - `message` : Keyword `message` followed by the error message

 ##### Constraint
-- `for SJClass c` : checks usually iteratively written for the desired EClass
+- `for SJClass c` : checks are usually iteratively written for the desired EClass
-- `if...`: using the utility function classHierarchy, if there is a cyclic class
+- `if...`: using the utility function classHierarchy, if there is a cyclic class do the following
 - `issue on c` : Keyword `issue` creates the issue marker in the user interface.
 This terminates the control flow for this check.

-You can also use `Ctrl+Space` when within the `for` block and select check to create a new generic check.
+You can also use `Ctrl+Space` when within the `for` block and select `check` to create a new generic check.
 Compare this check code with an equal implementation using Xtext's validation:

 ```javascript